-This KPI measures the frequency and the number of changes that are requested by a customer to be made in the original scope of work of the project.
-If the number of changes is too many, it can negatively affect the overall quality.
+This KPI measures the frequency and the number of changes requested by a customer to be made in the original scope of work of the project.
+If too many changes are too many, it can negatively affect the overall quality.

 23. Number of Returns

-If the project that you are working on, is a capital project, it might require many different parts.
-The managers can track the return rate of all of those parts to ensure that the job planning was good and the overall project is going smoothly.
+If the project that you are working on is a capital project, it might require many different parts.
+The managers can track the return rate of all those parts to ensure that the job planning is good and the overall project is going smoothly.

 24. Number of Cancelled Projects

-This KPI tracks the total number of projects that have been eliminated from the development queue or are pending to be worked on.
+This KPI tracks the total number of projects eliminated from the development queue or pending to be worked on.

 25. Billable Utilization

-This KPI shows the total percentage of the project hours that you as a manager can bill to the customer.
+This KPI shows the total percentage of the project hours you can bill to the customer as a manager.

 These were our top picks for the most important KPIs in the project management paradigm.
 If you think we mentioned something fishy or incorrect, write to us, and we will get back to you ASAP.